Quasi-Experimental Design – Everything You Need to Know

 Nonequivalent group design

-Nonequivalent group designs are a hybrid of experimental and quasi-experimental methods.
+Nonequivalent group designs are a hybrid of experimental designs and quasi-experimental methods.
 This is because it leverages both of their qualities.
 Similar to a true experiment, nonequivalent group design implements pre-existing groups: treatment and control groups that are believed to be comparable.
 However, it lacks the randomization that defines a quasi-experimental design.

 • You believe that an after-school program may lead to better grades.